Fhujinwu/Fhujinwu.github.io/_pages/about.md

 News
 ------
+- 2023.10：Invited to serve as a reviewer for PRLETTERS!
 - 2023.04: A invention patent is granted by the **China National Intellectual Property Administration**.
 - 2023.02: Accepted to pursue PhD at South China University of Technology !
 - 2022.11: A invention patent is granted by the **China National Intellectual Property Administration**.